 Sign in by entering your email address.
 Confirm the account by clicking on the verification link sent to your email address.

-Once, you’re in the app, click on the tour if you want, or you can just skip that part.
+Once you’re in the app, click on the tour or you can just skip that part.
 Your account that you just used to sign-in will be right there.
 To add your LinkedIn profile or page, click on the ‘add an account’ option.

-To schedule your post on LinkedIn, select the time, and date you want to publish it, click n the ‘schedule option’ and then click ‘Accept.’
+To schedule your post on LinkedIn, select the time, and date you want to publish it, click on the ‘Schedule.’

 View all your scheduled posts in the ‘Queue’ section.

 You can view all your posts in calendar form, from where you can edit, delete or re-schedule them by simple drag-and-drop.